-The Town desires to provide and maintain a reasonable planning level of roadway drainage service by identifying, prioritizing and
+The Town desires to provide and maintain a reasonable planning level of roadway drainage service by identifying, prioritizing and implementing an annual street drainage improvement plan.
+The Town's Drainage & Infrastructure Advisory Board...

 Dykes Road Piping \$514,780

 This project consists of constructing a piped drainage collection system and drainage inlets along Dykes Road to improve the conveyance performance of the existing swales.
 This project will ensure that Dykes Road is less prone to flooding.
 Due to...